atrox31/ArtEngine/README.md

 2. On destroy <- when instance is deleted
 3. Step <- logic update on every frame
 4. On view enter/leave <- when instance is outside screen or enters screen
-5. Mouse event (pressed, released, mask pressed)  on global mouse events.
+5. Mouse event (pressed, released, mask pressed)Â  on global mouse events.
 Every sprite can have mask, this mean if sprite has clicked.
 6. Keyboard event "on key pressed or released"
 (in version 1.0)
 7. Controller <- button or joystick (not implemented yet)